SDU-eScience/UCloud/app-kubernetes-service/README.md

 The microservice is configured to place all jobs in a specific namespace.
 This makes it easier to control the [security model](#security-model).
-The metadata section of the job contains a job name which has a one-to-one mapping with SDUCloud job names.
-Additionally we label SDUCloud jobs with their own label.
+The metadata section of the job contains a job name which has a one-to-one mapping with UCloud job names.
+Additionally we label UCloud jobs with their own label.

 The job's container specification maps almost directly to the input from the